succinctlabs/mudvrf/README.md

 Accessing secure randomness on apps built on top of [MUD](https://mud.dev/) can be challenging as you either have to roll your own solution or use on-chain pseudorandomness.
 To solve this proble, the MUDVRF module can get you setup with randomness generated from a VRF in your application within minutes.

-*This project was built during the Autonomous Worlds Hackathon hosted by EthGlobal in 2023*.
+*This project was built during the Autonomous Worlds Hackathon hosted by Lattice and EthGlobal in 2023*.

 ## Get Started